Causes

 Reconstruction

-When conservative treatments fail to allow the MCL to heal properly, reconstructive surgery is recommended.
-This type of surgery involves using tissues from another part of your body that are similar to the ligament for repairs and implants.
-Sometimes biomaterials (plastics implants that mimic the properties and functions of living tissues) are used instead if grafts from other tissues are not available or if the procedure is too risky.
+When conservative treatments fail to allow the MCL to heal properly, reconstructive surgery is recommended, which involves using tissues from another part of your body that are similar to the ligament.
+Sometimes biomaterials (plastic implants that mimic the properties and functions of living tissues) are used instead if grafts from other tissues are not available or if the procedure is too risky.

 Please consider that the information about treatment and diagnosis are for educational and informational purposes only, not medical advice.